cert-manager/website/content/docs/troubleshooting/webhook.md

 working!](https://maelvls.dev/debugging-kubernetes-networking/) to learn
 how to use `tcpdump` with Wireshark to debug networking issues.

-## Error 3: `x509: certificate is valid for xxx.internal, not cert-manager-webhook.cert-manager.svc` (EKS with Fargate pods)
+## Error: `x509: certificate is valid for xxx.internal, not cert-manager-webhook.cert-manager.svc` (EKS with Fargate pods)

 ```text
 Internal error occurred: failed calling webhook "webhook.cert-manager.io":